The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Implications

 \subsection{Exoplanet Astrometry in the \textit{Gaia} Era}

-\textit{Gaia} is projected to discover $\sim$1,900 long-period planets with the release of DR4 and $\sim$38,000 with DR5 \citep[at $<$20\% precision;][]{lammers2025exoplanet}.
-Many more partial orbits and systems that cannot be as precisely constrained will also be observed \citep[e.g.,][]{Wallace2025}.
-While some giant planets on distant orbits are currently known, this dataset will represent our first population-level probe of the outer reaches of planetary systems and thus provides a unique opportunity to analyze the demographics and occurrence rates of long-period planets.
+\textit{Gaia} is projected to discover $\sim$1,900 long-period planets with the release of DR4 and $\sim$38,000 with DR5 \citep[at $<$20\% mass and period precision;][]{lammers2025exoplanet}, predominantly at orbital separations around $2-5\,\mathrm{AU}$.
+Many more partial orbits and systems that cannot be as precisely constrained will also be observed \citep[e.g.,][]{Wallace2025} at even further orbital separations.
+While some giant planets on multi-AU orbits are currently known, this dataset will represent the first population-level probe of planetary systems at several astronomical units, providing a unique opportunity for analysis of demographics and occurrence rates of these long-period planets.

 Our work highlights the meticulous care that must be taken in interpreting these demographics.
-We predict that if single-planet solutions are assumed, an overabundance of eccentric planets may be reported.
+We predict that if single planet solutions are assumed, an overabundance of eccentric planets may be reported.
 As we shall elaborate upon in \S \ref{sec:minc}, if these eccentric planets are incorrectly taken at face value, our understanding of their dynamical histories shall be led astray.
 If this degeneracy is not resolved by mutual inclination as discussed in \S \ref{sec:minc_degen}, we encourage community efforts to pursue follow-up campaigns and continue to develop rigorous sampling techniques to address it, as outlined in \S \ref{sec:break_degen}.

 We speculate that if an unusual overabundance of planets is indeed detected at a given eccentricity, it may be possible to draw conclusions regarding the occurrence of planets of the corresponding mass ratio (see Equation~\ref{eq:mratio_ecc}).
 We defer detailed analysis of this to future work.